KimLangholz/FlutterGitHubInitializationAutomation/README.md

-# Flutter Github Initialization Automation
+# Flutter New Project Automation

 This is a automation script that in its current form creates a new GitHub repo, a new Flutter Project and initializes, commits and pushes it to GitHub for you, when called by a simple command.